ianyfchang/QPC/README.md

 1. Define single cell RNA sequencing cell-type

 2. Of all Reference database, we used single cell RNA sequecing in four normalized methods for test which methods are standard and widely used in scRNA-seq analysis.
 If you use this pipeline in your work, please cite both our paper and the method(s) you are using.
+* Raw read counts
+* TPM
+* TMM
+* LogNormalize
+* SCT

 Make TPM normalized data
 ```R